USEPA/e-manifest/docs/src/Services/Manifest/validation.md

 ### Generator Site Information Validation

-1. If submissionType is "FullElectronic" then the Generator is valid if the Generator SiteIDis registered in RCRAInfo and the Generator has at least one User with the e-Manifest Certifier Role and this user has a Received ESA.
+1. If `submissionType` is `FullElectronic` then the Generator is valid if the Generator SiteIDis registered in RCRAInfo and the Generator has at least one User with the e-Manifest Certifier Role and this user has a Received ESA.
-2. If submissionType is "FullElectronic" the following applies
+2. If `submissionType` is `FullElectronic` the following applies

    2.1.
 If the Generator SiteIDis not provided, the service generates the following error: